 - How much time will I need to do this task?

 - Which terms seem to have a mathematical meaning different from their meaning in everyday language?

-- What is the purpose of the task?
+- What is the purpose of the question?
 Am I able to explain it in my own words?

-- Is all the information pertaining to the situation relevant?
+- Is all the information in the situation relevant?
 Is some information missing?

-- Is there any way I can illustrate the steps involved in the task?
+- What kind of diagram could demonstrate the steps involved in the task?

-- Should I group, list, classify, reorganize or compare data?
-Should I use diagrams to show the relationships between objects or data?
+- Should I group, list, classify, reorganize or compare the data, or use diagrams (representations that show the relationships between objects or data)?

-- Can I use objects or technological tools to simulate the situation?
+- Can I use concrete objects or simulate or mime the situation?